retrouvm/client-work/README.md

 1. Create a Netlify account.
 2. Drag the `Agriculture_Consulting/` or `AI_Consulting/` folder into Netlify, or connect the Git repo.
 3. Netlify auto‑deploys and provides a URL + free SSL.
-4. Use Netlify Forms if you want native form handling.

 ### 3) Vercel (Git connect, previews)
 1. Import the repo into Vercel.